Day 2 of Europe's big tech show wrapped up. Here's what you missed.

 The second day of Europe's biggest tech show, IFA 2017, has finally wrapped up.
-This is the last day before the conference officially opens its show floors tomorrow, and there was plenty of device announcements to go around.
-From phones and headphones to smart appliances and TVs.
+This is the last day before the conference officially opens its show floors tomorrow, and there were plenty of device announcements to go around, from phones and headphones to smart appliances and TVs.

 LG